 Mission

-Promote, lead and foster collaboration among academic and industry leaders, focusing on research, education, training and consulting that will enhance aviation and aerospace safety.
+Lead and foster innovation and collaboration among industry, government and academic leaders, focusing on research, academic programs, professional education and industry engagement that will enhance aviation and aerospace safety.

 Key Objectives